elixir-cloud-aai/Pubgrade/README.md

-# Broker
+# Pubgrade

 [![License][badge-license]][badge-url-license]

 ## Synopsis

-Broker is a decoupled, publish-subscribe-based continuous integration (CI) and continuous delivery (CD) microservice that allows developers to notify deployments of available updates, which can then autonomously decide what to do with them.
-Broker has an optional link with [ELIXIR Cloud Service Registry][elixir-cloud-registry].
+Pubgrade is a decoupled, publish-subscribe-based continuous integration (CI) and continuous delivery (CD) microservice that allows developers to notify deployments of available updates, which can then autonomously decide what to do with them.
+Pubgrade has an optional link with [ELIXIR Cloud Service Registry][elixir-cloud-registry].

 ![Screenshot from 2021-05-29 15-33-18][diagram]